Soka Gakkai International

 Stories and reflections on the Buddhist approach to life

-Nichiren starts his treatise by describing the turmoil he saw around him.
-“Over half the population has already been carried off by death, and there is hardly a single person who does not grieve.”
-His prime motivation was a wrenching sense of empathy for the people’s plight.
+Nichiren’s prime motivation was a wrenching sense of empathy for the people’s plight.
 He had taken a vow to lead himself and others to happiness, and this meant struggling to awaken and empower people to challenge their own destiny.
-His outspoken determination earned him a controversial reputation which persists to this day.
+His outspoken determination earned him a controversial reputation that persists to this day.
 “I cannot keep silent on this matter,” he wrote.
 “I cannot suppress my fears.”

-Commenting on the nature of that transformation, SGI President Ikeda says, “What matters is that the spirit of the great philosophy of peace expounded in the Lotus Sutra [with its teaching that all people are Buddhas] be given full play in society as a whole.
+Commenting on the nature of that transformation, Daisaku Ikeda says, “What matters is that the spirit of the great philosophy of peace expounded in the Lotus Sutra [with its teaching that all people are Buddhas] be given full play in society as a whole.
 On a societal level, ‘establishing the correct teaching’ means establishing the concepts of human dignity and the sanctity of life as principles that support and move society.”

-The function of any religion or philosophy should be to give people the courage and hope needed to transform their sufferings.
-We need to develop the strength to engage successfully in a struggle against the forces of division and destruction within our own lives and the larger social realm.
-Unless empowerment for ourselves and others is our goal, we will be unable to resist and overcome the negative influences within our own lives and their environment.
+The function of any religion or philosophy should be to give people the strength to successfully struggle against the forces of despair, division and destruction within our own lives and the larger social realm.